TJeffrey237/CS386Project/reports/report8.md

 -

 ## 2. Retrospective ##
-1. Appreciations:
+1. Appreciations: Everyone is making good use of github branches to keep things out of main.
-2. Successes:
+2. Successes: Members were able to work on separate tasks well.
-3. Failures:
+3. Failures: Could have focused more on figuring out unit testing details.
-4. Barriers:
+4. Barriers: Time frame is limited for how much we want to get done.
-5. What we should try next time:
+5. What we should try next time: Keep focusing on implementation for newer puzzles.

 ## 3. Next Steps ##
 Tyler
 - Finalize assets for jigsaw & sliding puzzles
 - Finish implementation for menu screen and buttons
-- Start implementation for in-game menu settings
+- Start design for in-game menu settings

 Jackson
 -